cozodb/cozo/cozo-lib-swift/README.md

     /**
      * Import data into relations
      *
+     * Note that triggers are _not_ run for the relations, if any exists.
+     * If you need to activate triggers, use queries with parameters.
+     *
      * `data`: the payload, in the same format as returned by `exportRelations`.
      */
     public func importRelations(data: JSON) throws;